Larissavf/gffquerymaster/README.md

 ### Introduction
 A commandline tool for linux and windows filtering a gff version 3 file.
-You can extract the correct lines that include certain information that you are looking for.
+You can extract the correct lines that include certain information that you are looking for in the columns and in the attributes.
 The output will be a ggf version 3 file.
+There's also the possibility to take the children who are linked in the attributes with to the output.

+You can also choose to make a summary of the gff file.

 You can apply the filter in the columns and the attributes.
 This tool makes use of the packages picocli and log4j.